Click Here> Upcoming PresentATIONS

 - Troubleshoot Medicaid Applications with the DSHS

-If you’ve determined that you or your loved one will need Medicaid soon you should definitely start the process now by scheduling a free consultation below.
-The Medicaid application process on average can take 4-months in the State of Washington to complete, so it’s important to start early.
+If you’ve determined that you or your loved one will need Medicaid soon, you should definitely start the process now by scheduling a free consultation below.
+The Medicaid application process, on average, can take 4-months in the State of Washington to complete.
+It is important to start early.

 STEP 1: What Do You Know About Medicaid?

-Their are many myths and misconceptions about what Medicaid does and does not do.
-Before your meeting you need to study up on Medicaid fundamentals, facts like what Medicaid covers, what different programs exist within Medicaid, and what are the real financial requirements to qualify?
-You can begin by following the button links below to WashingtonLawhelp.org and downloading their Question and Answer guides for Medicaid both in care facilities and in the home via the COPES Program.
+There are many myths and misconceptions about what Medicaid does and does not do.
+Before your meeting, you need to study up on Medicaid fundamentals.
+It is important to understand what Medicaid covers, what different programs exist within Medicaid, and what are the real financial requirements to qualify.
+You can begin by following the button links below to WashingtonLawhelp.org and downloading their Question and Answer guides for Medicaid.
+Read about care facilities and in the home via the COPES Program.
 This is probably the most IMPORTANT site you will be lead to.
-It is where Attorneys and Financial Advisers go as it is up to date with the Legal and Financial information for Long Term Care.
+It is where Attorneys and Financial Advisers go to find information since it is up to date with the Legal and Financial information for Long Term Care.

-STEP 2: How Close Are You to Medicaid?
+STEP 2: How Close Are You to needing Medicaid?

 As a state program, Medicaid is meant to help those at or below the poverty line with medical needs.
-Because of this their are strict rules regarding how much an individual applying for Medicaid can have in available assets.
-Too much, and your application could be denied.
+There are strict rules regarding how much an individual applying for Medicaid can have in available assets.
+If you have too much, your application could be denied.
 Here are some critical questions to ask about the Medicaid applicant before your meeting.

 - What is the Medicaid applicants monthly income?

 - How much do they receive from Social Security?

 - Do they have any Long Term Care Insurance?